CharlesLove/dsda-doom/README.md

 # dsda-doom with LOVE
-This is my personal fork of dsda-doom.
+This is my personal fork of dsda-doom with minor alterations to fit my preferences.
 It's kept relatively up to date with the original.

 ### My Additions
 - The -pistolstart parameter has been ported from prboom+ um